Montana Fouts: Sophomore year

-During the 2020 season that was eventually shortened by the COVID-19 pandemic, Fouts went 3-3 with a career-high 2.04 ERA and 41 strikeouts.
+During the 2020 season that was eventually shortened by the COVID-19 pandemic, Fouts went 3–3 with a career-high 2.04 ERA and 41 strikeouts.

 Junior year

-During the 2021 season in her junior year, Fouts went 27-4 with a 1.61 ERA and 349 strikeouts.
-She led Alabama to their first SEC tournament championship since 2012, defeating Florida 4-0 in the final round on May 15, 2021 and being named tournament MVP.
+During the 2021 season in her junior year, Fouts went 27–4 with a 1.61 ERA and 349 strikeouts.
+She led Alabama to their first SEC tournament championship since 2012, defeating Florida 4–0 in the final round on May 15, 2021, and being named tournament MVP.
 Fouts recorded 39 strikeouts in the tournament over the course of three days, setting a new tournament record.

-In the 2021 Women's College World Series, Fouts led Alabama to a 5-1 victory against Arizona with a career-high 16 strikeouts.
+In the 2021 Women's College World Series, Fouts led Alabama to a 5–1 victory against Arizona with a career-high 16 strikeouts.
 Fouts pitched the sixth perfect game in Women's College World Series history, and the first since Courtney Blades in 2000 in a 6–0 victory over UCLA.
-During the semifinal round of the tournament against Florida State, Fouts allowed seven runs before being replaced by pitcher Lexi Kilfoyl in the third inning, and Alabama eventually was eliminated after losing the game 8-5.
+During the semifinal round of the tournament against Florida State, Fouts allowed seven runs before being replaced by pitcher Lexi Kilfoyl in the third inning, and Alabama eventually was eliminated after losing the game 8–5.
 Fouts and teammate Bailey Hemphill were named by NCAA to the 2021 Women's College World Series All-Tournament Team.
 In addition, she also won the 2021 NFCA National Pitcher of the Year, 2021 D1Softball Pitcher of the Year, and the 2021 SEC Pitcher of the Year awards.

 Senior year

+Fouts completed her bachelor's degree in psychology in December 2021 and began graduate studies in hospitality management in the spring 2022 semester.